 62.2(1) General.
-This subrule describes the minimum level of effluent quality attainable by secondary treatment in terms of $CBOD_5$; suspended solids (SS), the pollutant parameter total suspended solids; and pH.
-The pollutant measurement $CBOD_5$ is used in lieu of the pollutant measurement 5, as noted in 40 CFR \$133.102(a)(4).
+This subrule describes the minimum level of effluent quality attainable by secondary treatment in terms of $CBOD_5$ ; suspended solids (SS), the pollutant parameter total suspended solids; and pH.
+The pollutant measurement $CBOD_5$ is used in lieu of the pollutant measurement $BOD_5$ , as noted in 40 CFR §133.102(a)(4).
 All requirements for each pollutant measurement shall be achieved by POTWs and semipublic sewage DSs except as provided for in 62.2(2) and 62.2(3).
-Effluent limitations on pollutants other than CBOD5, SS and pH may be imposed in an NPDES permit.
-Such limitations will reflect pretreatment requirements that may be imposed on users of the treatment works.

 a.
 CBOD5, as noted in 40 CFR \$133.102(a)(4).
-The 30-day average percent removal shall not be less than 85 percent, and the percent removal shall be calculated by adding five units to the effluent CBOD5 monitoring data and comparing that value to the influent 5 monitoring data.
+The 30-day average percent removal shall not be less than 85 percent, and the percent removal shall be calculated by adding five units to the effluent CBOD5 monitoring data and comparing that value to the influent BOD5 monitoring data.
 Site-specific information on the relationship between BOD5 and CBOD5 shall be used in lieu of the five-unit relationship if such information is available.